haade-administrator/haade.fr/_posts/en/2023-04-16-update-nspanel-pro-v1.7.0.md

 Days go by and **updates follow one another at Itead** focusing on the NSPanel pro. *Barely 1 month* after the previous update The Nspanel pro already brings new features respecting a very specific table. **Congratulations to the team who keeps its commitments to its users!**

-{% include product-embed.html image="https://i0.wp.com/itead.cc/wp-content/uploads/2022/07/NSPanel-P_preorder_dim_gray.jpg?fit=1000%2C1000&ssl=1" title="Sonoff Nspanel Pro Controller" brand="Sonoff" description="Sonoff Nspanel Pro controller with zigbee 3.0 and integrated wifi" affiliate="_Dd5b51x" domlink="objets-connectes/6625-sonoff-interrupteur-mural-noir-zigbee-30-nspanel-pro.html" iteadlink="sonoff-nspanel-pro-smart-home-control-panel" %}
+{% include product-embed.html image="https://i0.wp.com/itead.cc/wp-content/uploads/2022/07/NSPanel-P_preorder_dim_gray.jpg?fit=1000%2C1000&ssl=1" title="Sonoff Nspanel Pro Controller" brand="Sonoff" description="Sonoff Nspanel Pro controller with zigbee 3.0 and integrated wifi" affiliate="_DCgKVON" domlink="objets-connectes/6625-sonoff-interrupteur-mural-noir-zigbee-30-nspanel-pro.html" iteadlink="sonoff-nspanel-pro-smart-home-control-panel" %}

 # Message from the manufacturer Itead